Rich text

 Figure 2.
 Person content rendered with rich text

-Macro component
+Macro components

 /src/main/resources/react4xp/components/macro/FactBox.tsx